astsu777/zabbix/README.md

 Here is the file structure you can find:

 - **agent**: this directory contains custom configuration files for the agent
+- **scripts**: this directory contains custom scripts to perform various actions either on monitored hosts or against *Zabbix* API
 - **server**: this directory contains custom configuration files for the server
 - **templates**: this directory contains all the custom templates